Universal causation: As Law of Universal Causation or Principle of Universal Causation (PUC)

 John Stuart Mill describes the Law of Universal Causation in following way:

 Every phenomenon has a cause, which it invariably follows; and from this are derived other invariable sequences among the successive stages of the same effect, as well as between the effects resulting from causes which invariably succeed one another.

 Contrary to hypothetico-deductivists Mill focuses on inductive reasoning and observations in framing of the Law of Universal Causation i.e. uses basic features of experimental methods and convinces, after critical analysis, that this law is proved by induction better than any other of subordinate generalizations.

 The belief we entertain in the universality, throughout nature, of the law of cause and effect, is itself an instance of induction.

 Also popular proof and answer to skepticism (for instance that of David Hume) is that PUC has been true in so many cases, that (using basic inductivist scientific method enumerative inductive reasoning) it is reasonable to say that it is true in every case, moreover counter-example i.e. event that does not have a cause is hard to conceive.

 Criticism

 Modern version of law of universal causation is connected with Newtonian physics, but is also criticized for instance by David Hume who presents skeptical reductionist view on causality.
 Since then his view on the concept of causality is often predominating (see Causality, After the Middle Ages).
-Kant answered to Hume in many aspects, defending the a priority of universal causation.
+Kant answered to Hume in many aspects, defending the a priori of universal causation.

 In 2017 book Robert C. Koons & Timothy Pickavance point out four objections to Universal Causation: